Danielle Willkens

 Biography

-“Digitally Decoding Vernacular Construction: Sellman Tenant House” funded by a 2022 grant from the National Center for Preservation Training and Technology (NCPTT)
+“Digitally Decoding Vernacular Construction: Sellman Tenant House” funded by a 2022 National Center for Preservation Training and Technology (NCPTT) Grant

 “Walking in the Footsteps of History” at the 2022 ACCelerate Creativity + Innovation Festival at the Smithsonian’s National Museum of American History

-(2019-2022) National Park Service African American Civil Rights (AACR) Grant Program, “Historic Structures Report for the Edmund Pettus Bridge,” Co-PI with Auburn University Associate Professor Junshan Liu
+“Historic Structures Report for the Edmund Pettus Bridge” funded by a 2019 National Park Service African American Civil Rights (AACR) Grant Program, Co-PI with Auburn University Associate Professor Junshan Liu

-(2021-2023) National Center for Preservation Training and Technology (NCPTT), “Archival Layers and Public Interpretation for Heritage BIM: Two Atlanta Case Studies"
+“Archival Layers and Public Interpretation for Heritage BIM: Two Atlanta Case Studies" funded by a 2021 National Center for Preservation Training and Technology (NCPTT) Grant

 (2021-2026) National Park Service CESU Preserving our Historic Structures: NPS Southeast Region (SER) Parks Cultural Resources Research and Inventory